k0ste/ansible-role-sssd/README.md

   restart: 'true'
 # Install sssd package or not.
   install_package: 'true'
+# 'present' (do nothing if package is already installed) or 'latest' (always
+# upgrade to last version)
+  package_state: 'latest'
   logger: 'journald'
 # Location where SSSD will send log messages.
 # stderr - redirect debug messages to standard error output;